apache/trafficserver/doc/reference/plugins/metalink.en.rst

 The :mailheader:`Digest: SHA-256=...` header is also more efficient than :mailheader:`Link: <...>; rel=duplicate` headers because it
-involves a constant number of cache lookups.  :rfc:`6249` requires a :mailheader:`Digest: SHA-256=...` header or :mailheader:`Link: <...>;
+involves a constant number of cache lookups.
+RFC 6249 requires a :mailheader:`Digest: SHA-256=...` header or :mailheader:`Link: <...>;
 rel=duplicate` headers MUST be ignored: